urbanairship/react-native-airship/README.md

 Notifications by default are disabled to avoid prompting the user for permissions at an inopportune time.
 For testing purposes, you probably want to enable Notifications immediately to verify push is working:

+ *Note: Push notifications are not supported on iOS simulators.*

 ```
 import {